-One of the most useful inferences we can draw from the present boundary interpretation (if indeed it is correct) is that the settlement of Oldswinford and its agricultural land probably extended to about 150 acres (approx. one to two hides) at the date of the charter.
-Pedmore may have been a similar size.
+One of the most useful inferences we can draw from the present boundary interpretation (if indeed it is correct) is that the settlement of Oldswinford and its agricultural land probably extended to about 180 acres (approx. 11⁄2 hides) at the date of the charter.
+Pedmore may have been a similar size or slightly smaller.